 Most companies are good at identifying these Winning Moves.
 The first challenge is pairing the number down to two or three you will work on in your specified period.
 Where I see organizations fall short is going the next step to validate assumptions and test these Winning Moves.
 Here is where we draw from some of the research that Jim Collins presents in his book Great by Choice.
 One of the concepts he introduces is that successful companies “Fire Bullets, Then Cannonballs.”
 He uses this example from the military analogy of finding yourself at sea with a limited amount of gunpowder.
 If you fire a cannonball and use all of your powder and miss, you deplete your stockpile and die.
 If you fire bullets until you make the necessary adjustments to hit your target, then fire the cannonball, you succeed.
 The same idea holds true in business, rather than using all of your resources on one new idea, test in small increments, to learn and make adjustments until you have the right strategy for success.

 What is the criteria for bullets vs. cannonballs when validating your winning moves?

 - A bullet is low distraction

 Jim Collins uses an example we also use in our planning sessions of Apple’s Winning Move to open retail stores.
 Conventional wisdom said this was a crazy idea, one that almost put Gateway out of business.
 Rather than rush in and open twenty or forty stores, Apple prototyped two stores, one in Virginia and one in Los Angeles.
 They made adjustments, redesigned, tested and redesigned until they got it right and then realized that this was going to become a successful move.
 Now Apple stores lead all other retailers in revenue per square foot, with twice that of the next successful retailer.

-Here is the activity process Jim Collins suggest to Fire bullets then Cannonballs:
+Here is the activity process Jim Collins suggests to Fire bullets then Cannonballs: